anomaly/vishnu/README.rst

 --------

 -  Cookie based session for Google App Engine using the NDB datastore
--  Configurable for the following cookie settings:
+-  Configurable for the following cookie settings
     -  Domain
     -  Path
     -  Secure